 Even the most seasoned sellers can feel lost during a real estate transaction.
 That’s why we’ve broken the process down into this simple explanation that covers the basics.
 Think of it as your map to the closing table.
 Understanding the steps involved can help you expect the unexpected and make it an easy and straightforward experience.

-Before your property hits the market, the pre-listing groundwork must be laid.
+This stage can vary widely depending on the condition of the home and whether or not it is occupied.
+Your agent will be armed with the information and materials to help you prioritize any necessary repairs and stage the home so it shines in photos.
+Professional photos and a personalized property website are included with every ROOTS listing.
+Additionally, before your property hits the market, the pre-listing groundwork must be laid.
 Primarily this means some light paperwork and locating files from when you purchased the property.
-While property is different, typically you will need to fill out a seller’s disclosure, locate the survey (or order a new one), notarize a t-47, and order an Energy Audit (if in the city of Austin).
+While every property is different, typically you will need to fill out a seller’s disclosure, locate the survey (or order a new one), notarize a t-47, and order an Energy Audit (if in the city of Austin).
 Your agent will assist you in identifying which documents are necessary, helpful, or superfluous for your property.
-Finally, you will work with your agent to determine a list price that fits your needs and the current market climate and sign a listing agreement.

 Once both parties have agreed to the terms of the offer, by initialing and signing it, the contract is now considered “executed”.
-The buyer’s agent then delivers the earnest money (generally one percent of the sales price) and contract to the title company where it is held in an escrow account and the closing process begins.
-The option money must be delivered to the sellers within 48 hours of executed contract for the option period to be valid.
+The buyer’s agent then delivers the earnest money and contract to the title company where it is held in an escrow account until closing.
+The option money is delivered directly to you and is yours to deposit.

-Once the contract is receipted, the title company will send the executed contract to the buyers, sellers, and the agents involved.
+The title company will email the executed contract to the buyers, sellers, and the agents involved.
 From this point on, the title company will serve as a liaison between the involved parties— collecting information, ordering the survey, maintaining the escrow account, etc. The title company also ensures that the title to a property has no claims against it and can be freely transferred.
+They will contact you directly to request confirmation of marital status, payoff information, etc.

-Within 24 hours of closing your Roots agent will schedule a final walk-through of the property to ensure that any negotiated repairs have been made and the home is in satisfactory condition.
+Generally within 24 hours of closing, the buyers will schedule a final walk-through of the property to ensure that any negotiated repairs have been made and the home is in satisfactory condition.

 Breathe easy and smile as you start a new chapter in your life!